leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/edge/bevel.rst

          Edges meet at a sharp point but in addition, two extra vertices are introduced near the point so that the edges and faces at the vertex may be less pinched together than what occurs in the *Sharp* case.
-         The *Spread* slider controls how far the new vertices are from the meeting point.
+         The *Spread* slider controls how far the new vertices are from the intersection.
       Arc
-         Two vertices are introduced near the meeting point, and a curved arc joins them together.
+         Two vertices are introduced near the intersection, and a curved arc joins them together.
-         The *Spread* slider controls how far the new vertices are from the meeting point.
+         The *Spread* slider controls how far the new vertices are from the intersection.
          The *Profile* slider controls the shape of the arc.

       The current choices are shown in this diagram, where the outer miter is along the horizontal surface.